- Percentage of Australians who think that Indigenous arts are "important to Australian culture".

 Frances Belle Parker, a Yaegl woman, painter and installation artist from Maclean, NSW, became the first Aboriginal recipient and the youngest ever winner of the Blake Prize in 2000.

 In August 2007 Shirley Purdie became the first Aboriginal artist to win the Blake Prize for Religious Art with her painting Stations to the Cross.

-Shirley’s painting is a good example of how Indigenous artists blend their art styles with religious beliefs they were taught during mission days or adopted later in life.
+Shirley's painting is a good example of how Aboriginal artists blend their art styles with religious beliefs they were taught during mission days or adopted later in life.